LautaroJayat/data-structures-and-algorithms-in-c/01_stack_array_implementation/readme.md

 bool Pop(Stack* stack, int32_t* poppedItem);
 ```

-At the top, we are including all the libs we will need.
+At the top, we include all the necessary libraries that we will need.

-Then we are defining the struct that will act as our stack, inside it has just three things:
+Then we are defining the struct that will act as our stack.
+Inside this struct, we have three components:

 - `collection`, which is a pointer to a place in memmory that will be alocated for the underlying array.
-- `capacity`, which will store a unsigned int that indicates the number of elements that our array can contain.
+- `capacity`, which will store a unsigned integer that indicates the maximum number of elements that our array can hold.
-- `size`, which will keep track of the actual number of elements that we have in our stack
+- `size`, which will keep track of the actual number of elements that the stack contains.

-Then, at the botom we have the signatures of the functions we will create to interact with the stack.
+Finally, at the bottom, we present the function signatures for the operations that will enable us to interact with the stack.

 ### 1. Create a stack